glutengo/rendering-strategies/backend/res/posts/vue/vue.md

 ```

 ### Observations
-* Vue provides a detailed guide on how to add server side rendering to an existing Vue.js app created with the Vue.js CLI.
+* Vue.js provides a detailed guide on how to add server side rendering to an existing Vue.js app created with the Vue.js CLI.
 The steps had to be performed manually.
 * Avoiding duplicated requests without Vuex required some manual implementation
-* Setting the sharing tags required manual implementation and handling the different platforms (server / browser) the code runs on
+* Setting the sharing tags required manual implementation and handling the different platforms (server / browser) the code runs on.
-* The changes needed for the SSR setup require a solid knowledge of webpack and the vue build process.
+* The changes needed for the SSR setup require a solid knowledge of webpack and the Vue.js build process.
-The docs mention [nuxt.js](https://nuxtjs.org/) as an alternative for new projects or developer teams with limited knowledge in these areas<sup>[[6]](#ref-6)</sup>.
+The docs mention [Nuxt.js](https://nuxtjs.org/) as an alternative for new projects or developer teams with limited knowledge in these areas.<sup>[[6]](#ref-6)</sup>

 <hr/>